SOCIAL MEDIA ARE BECOMING INCREASINGLY IMPORTANT FOR ENERGY COMPANIES.

-Be a good entertainer and public speaker, which is a bitter pill to swallow for energy and waste companies...
+Be a good entertainer and public speaker.
+This is quite a change for energy companies in how they handle sales activities.

 Very often, energy businesses stifle the conversation spam readers with too much detail instead of making a point, and that message comes across as very lifeless.
 To avoid this dilemma, energy businesses show write and podcast about what they really feel passionate for instead of filling in the blanks with stories that supposedly exemplify their innovativeness and creative spirit.
 Sifting through many of these websites and social media entries, it often feels as if all energy businesses are now spearheading the digital revolution with a fervor that would let French revolutionaries blush.
 Surely not everyone will lead a pack of wolves; instead one should focus on the main issue most energy businesses face.
 They should address the challenges they foresee in their own energy company, how they effectively manage the process and why they like doing it.

 This is far more enlightening then reading about carefully chosen projects on display as sort of showcases that will address all the problems the company has in one stroke.
 Most likely, how the company manages the process, showing the company deligently and passionately works on something important, matters far more than a single project alone.